 GNU Free Documentation License (FDL)

-Qt documentation is licensed under the terms of the GNU Free Documentation License version 1.3, as published by the Free Software Foundation.
-Alternatively, you may use the documentation in accordance with the terms contained in a written agreement between you and The Qt Company.
+Qt documentation is available under commercial licenses from The Qt Company.
+In addition, is is available under the terms of the GNU Free Documentation License version 1.3, as published by the Free Software Foundation.

-The Qt Toolkit is Copyright (C) 2015 The Qt Company Ltd and other contributors.
+The Qt Toolkit is Copyright (C) 2018 The Qt Company Ltd. and other contributors.

 Reference: GNU Free Documentation License